wolfvictorOSI/Edge-Data-Store-Docs/V1/OpcUa/OPCUADataSelectionConfiguration.md

 uid: OPCUADataSelectionConfiguration
 ---

-# Configuration of OPC UA data selection
+# OPC UA data selection configuration

 In addition to the data source configuration, you need to provide a data selection configuration to specify the data you want the OPC UA EDS adapter to collect from the data sources.

-## Procedure
+## Configure OPC UA data selection

 > **Note:** You cannot modify OPC UA data selection configurations manually.
 You must use the REST endpoints to add or edit the configuration.